 ssk, Step 1:

 Slip two stitches knitwise with the yarn in back (sl2kwyib).
 To slip a stitch knitwise, hold the working yarn behind your stitches.
-Insert your needle into the live stitch as if to knit it (insert your left needle into the front leg of the stitch from the front to the back).
+Insert your needle into the live stitch as if to knit it (insert your right needle into the front leg of the stitch from the front to the back).

 ssk, Step 2: